Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Event Callbacks/Event Callbacks.md

 }
 ```

 Furthermore functions and variables from Psych Engine can only have their functionality working exclusively to that event callback.
-If called outside or in different event callbacks, it will either only have nothing, unupdated, or a constant value.
+If called outside or in different event callbacks, it will either only have nothing, un-updated, or a constant value.
 A great example of this is the `curBeat` variable, it will change on every beat of the section.
 When called from outside, it will remain constant, whereas when called from separate event callbacks, it will either remain constant or updated.

 ## Toggleability
 > *For more information; Main article:* [Toggleability]()